artessen/AOC_detection/README.md

 - **TSumS**: Temperature Accumulation Surplus
 - **TSumD**: Temperature Accumulation Deficit

+The .rds files inside the folders with the AOC acronyms are the pre-trained ensemble members for the detection of AOC in Europe.

 More details regarding the definition of AOC types can be found in the following web addresses:
 - https://joint-research-centre.ec.europa.eu/monitoring-agricultural-resources-mars/jrc-mars-bulletin_en
 - https://doi.org/10.1016/j.agsy.2018.07.003